mk-fg/acme-cert-tool/README.rst

 Simple one-stop tool to manage X.509/TLS certs and all the ACME CA authorization stuff with minimum dependencies.

-Should only work on Linux/*BSD/OSX and possibly WSL, but not Windows Server OSes.
+Should work in unix-like environments like Linux/\*BSD/OSX and WSL2.

 .. contents::
   :backlinks: none